Put your hand up if you struggle to get your kids to eat a variety of vegetables. (Yes I do).

 A fussy eater is unwilling to try new foods.
 They often have strong food preferences for a particular colour or texture of food and their diet is very limited in the number and variety of foods (1).

 They can also display what is called ‘neophobia’ which is fear of new (1).
 If you’re not sure if your child is a fussy eater and wonder if there is something more extreme you might like to check out my resource.

 Why are vegetables so hard to like?

 Its a hard transition for babies to make from having only sweetened breastmilk or formula to starting on solid foods.
 Babies are born with mature sweet taste buds so milk is very satisfying for them.
 When they reach ‘weaning’ or the introduction of solid foods your baby has to get used to a whole new range of tastes that are not just sweet but bitter, salty & sour.

-It is well known that we have evolved with a gene that makes toxins in plants taste bitter and this is a way of protecting us from anything poisonous and therefore being more reluctant to eat these bitter foods.
+It is well known that we have evolved with a gene that makes toxins in plants taste bitter and this is a way of protecting us from anything poisonous.
+Therefore being more reluctant to eat these bitter foods.

 Babies’ bitter and sour taste buds are still immature at 6 mths and they have to learn these bitter tastes which makes it harder on us parents when vegetables are generally bitter, particularly green ones!.
 It therefore takes longer for kids to accept vegetables because it takes a lot more attempts to try vegetables compared to sweeter foods.

 Also if sweeter foods are around such as their desire for these is often greater than other foods.

 Why are vegetables so important?

 Vegetables are one of the five food groups that we need to be eating everyday and we should be aiming to have at least five portions of fruit and vegetables a day.
 (2) This is challenging for most children but even harder to get into a fussy eaters diet.